Uploaded by CEHP Media on 2018-06-01.

 - Associate of Science in American Sign Language Studies

-Students seeking admission to the IEP will need to meet with an advisor within our program.
+Students seeking admission to the IEP will need to meet with an advisor within the program.
 Your major advisor will also help you select a minor if one is required or desired.
 Make an appointment today with the Interpreter Education Coordinator to meet with an advisor.

 Students who want to be admitted to the AS degree program must achieve a grade of “B” or better in ASL I. To declare the BA major, students must achieve a grade of “B” or better in ASL III.